rick-r/marriage-figaro-norway/captions.md

 Aspettate, sentite,
 Figaro di lui cerca.

-    Figaro's looking for him
+    Figaro's looking for him.

 SUSANNA:
 (Oh cielo!)
 Ei cerca chi dopo voi più l'odia.

     Why?
-The two of you really have it in for Figaro!
+The two of you
+    really have it in
+    for Figaro!

 IL CONTE: